All Psychology Interns participate in the following training activities during their year with Counseling, Health and Wellness Services

 Clinical Supervision of a Counseling Trainee

 Graduate students in local clinical and counseling programs apply to be "Practicum Counselors" at CHWS.
 Usually these are students late in their master's work or early in their doctoral work.
-Prac Counselors have a Pre-Doctoral Psychology Intern as their primary clinical supervisor.
+Prac Counselors have a Doctoral Psychology Intern as their primary clinical supervisor.
 They see 2-5 clients at CHWS and receive one hour of individual supervision per week.
-Pre-Doc Interns review trainee recordings of sessions, provide feedback on interventions and conceptualization, support counselor development, and foster professional growth such as documentation skills and managing ethical dilemmas.
+Doctoral Interns review trainee recordings of sessions, provide feedback on interventions and conceptualization, support counselor development, and foster professional growth such as documentation skills and managing ethical dilemmas.
 Interns consistently report that this opportunity to supervise (and be supervised – more below) is one of the most profound learning experiences of their internship year here.

 Supervision of supervisory skills ("Sup of sup")